 It can also be a bit daunting at first, and without a clear structure to guide you, its possible to get a bit lost.
 This is why you need my course.

-This lecture is to welcome you as a new student, and to give you a quick introduction to some of the main features of the toolbox, designed and made originally by the British furniture maker David Barron, which I am using as the core project for SketchUp for Woodworkers.
+This lecture is to welcome new students, and to give a quick introduction to some of the main features of the course, which is divided into 3 main parts: Design and Drawing; Build; and Output and Presentation.
+The project in the Build section is a small toolbox, designed and made originally by the British furniture maker David Barron,.

 SketchUp is perfect for quickly evaluating different design ideas.
 Its very quick to draw outlines of things, but even better than that, making edits to those initial ideas is really easy!
 Once you are happy with the overall design idea, you can start to refine the details, and then use this to build the components!

 There is a PDF file to download with this lecture, which has all the dimensions of the toolbox on it, as well as an annotated 3D exploded perspective.

 Building the toolbox in SketchUp is similar in many ways to actually constructing it in the workshop, in that you can use finished components to size and add details to other components.
 This also applies to your outline design, which you can begin to use as a template to construct the outer carcass of the toolbox.
 Also learn how and why using Layers is so important when using the in situ method of building a model.

 Learn how to set up dovetail in SketchUp, using the Tape measure tool to create guidelines, and the Move tool to create an array of the dovetails.

 There are lots of ways to do the same thing in SketchUp, and here I show you the first method to use for cutting out grooves using a component, the top, that you have already drawn.